Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: 1 St Andrew’s Road, Singapore 178957

-8. Singapore Art Museum
+7. Singapore Art Museum

 Did you know that SAM is the first art museum in Singapore?
 The museum presents an extensive public collection of Southeast Asian contemporary art in multiple venues across the island.
 While its original spaces in the Bras Basah-Bugis district are being redeveloped, SAM has taken up residence at the historic port in Tanjong Pagar Distripark.
 Psst, read up on our experience spending a day at SAM!

 Head over to Istana Kampong Gelam (aka the Malay Heritage Centre), the former home of the Sultanate of Singapore, for a cool history lesson.
 Check out the permanent exhibits showcasing the colourful history and culture of the Malay community in Singapore.
 There are five galleries spread over two levels, so plenty to keep everyone busy!
-Don’t miss Adventures in Nusantara, where you can learn more about Singapore’s history and take away useful learning points.
-Complete the trip by purchasing the mini briefcase activity pack!

 Where: 85 Sultan Gate, Singapore 198501

-10. Indian Heritage Centre
+9. Indian Heritage Centre

 Ever wanted to know how the Indian population in Singapore came to be?
 Find out at the Indian Heritage Centre with its exhibits full of facts and colourful displays documenting the incredible journey from the Indian sub-continent to Southeast Asia.
-The exhibit will have you setting off on your own little adventure too, as you explore history from the 1st century right up to the 21st century.
+The exhibit will have you setting off on your own little adventure, too, as you explore history from the 1st century right up to the 21st century.

 Where: 5 Campbell Lane, Singapore 209924

-11. Singapore Chinese Cultural Centre
+10. Singapore Chinese Cultural Centre

 Learn more about the Chinese community in this little red dot at the Singapore Chinese Cultural Centre.
-Spanning the second level of this museum, the six zones explore the uprising of the Chinese population and culture in Singapore, and how it slowly birthed the unique Chinese Singaporean identity.
+Spanning the second level of this museum, the six zones explore the uprising of the Chinese population and culture in Singapore and how it slowly birthed the unique Chinese Singaporean identity.

 The exhibit – 兔gether

-When: Until 31 Mar 2023
+When: Until 31 Jul 2023

 Where: 1 Straits Boulevard, Singapore 018906